-- What are the criterias and KPIs to measure success?
+- What criteria and KPIs should we use to measure success?

-They encompass a wide range of use cases, are scalable, and they’re one of the best way to target existing and new customers.
+Chats can manage a wide range of use cases, are scalable, and are one of the best ways to reach new and existing customers.

-- Answering to your customers 24/7 — providing a round the clock support costs a lot.
-If your customers need information at night or are on different time zones, there will always be frustrated if you can’t answer their requests instantly, and your conversion rates will drop.
-A bot is always live and can address most common queries about products and services you sell.
-Which bring us to the second perk of having a conversational A.I agent.
+- Answer your customers 24/7 — providing around the clock support costs a lot.
+Your customer will be frustrated if you can’t answer their requests in their time of need, and your conversion and retention rates will drop.
+A bot is always live and can answer the most common queries about the products and services you sell.

-- Increasing your revenues — giving the right information at the right time helps you increase your conversion rate.
+- Increase your revenues — giving the right information at the right time helps you increase your conversion rate.
 At Mindsay our motto is “Helping is the new selling”.
-For instance, Lyon airport has seen its conversion rates increase by 5 points on its parking reservations just by answering to their most simple questions.
+For example, Lyon airport has seen its conversion rate for parking reservations increase by 5 points thanks to their chatbot.

-- Decreasing customer service costs — Customers expect answers 24/7 (and sometimes when your audience is international, customer care needs to be present around the clock).
+- Decrease customer service costs — Customers expect answers 24/7.
 No one likes being placed on hold.
 No one likes being transferred.
 No one likes speaking to a robot who can’t understand their accent.
-Staffing customer support representatives to assist people 24/7 can become expensive.
-AI (artificial intelligence) Chatbots can help track deliveries, answer return policy questions, book appointments and answer simple FAQs.
+Staffing customer support representatives to assist people 24/7 is very expensive.
+AI chatbots can help track deliveries, answer return policy questions, book appointments, and answer simple FAQs.
 The best part?
 It’s all done organically in a conversational way.

-- Targeting younger customers — According to Gartner given a choice, 26% of respondents prefer to communicate with a business via a chatbot than actually talking to a human.
-It is even more impressive for millennials, as the figure reaches 37%.
+- Target younger customers — According to Gartner, given a choice, 26% of respondents prefer to communicate with a business via a chatbot than actually talking to a human.
+For millennials, this figure reaches 37%.

-- Bringing back customers — Chatbots can retain information to help you re-engage with your customers.
-Thanks to a push on Facebook Messenger, a bot can personally reach out to customers at the right time.
-Reminding them they still have items in their cart, or to send flowers on Mothers’ day.
+- Better engage customers — Chatbots gather information to help you better understand and re-engage with your customers.
+Thanks to a push notification on Facebook Messenger, a bot can personally reach out to customers at the right time, reminding them they still have items in their cart or to send flowers on Mother's Day.

-Bots are definitely yielding benefits for companies and they have become fundamental for any business that wants to optimize its customer care costs and increase its revenues through new channels.
+Bots are fundamental for any business that wants to optimize its customer care costs and increase its revenues through new channels.